 - a. deprive the owner of it permanently, or

-- b. take it away from the owner of it for a period of time long enough that s/he would be deprived of a significant portion of the value or enjoyment of property;
+- b. take it away from the owner for a period of time long enough that they would be deprived of a significant portion of the value or enjoyment of property;

 - 4. You kept the property for a period of time (even a very brief period); AND

-- 5. The property owner didn’t intend to transfer ownership of the property to you.12
+- 5. The property owner did not intend to transfer ownership of the property to you.12

-But with grand theft by trick, the idea is that the person lets the defendant take only possession of the property…without any intention to let him/her take ownership of it.13
+But with grand theft by trick, the idea is that the person lets you take only possession of the property without any intention to let you take ownership of it.13

-Example: Marsha’s car needs to be repaired, but she cannot take time off from work to take it to the shop.
-Her niece Tonya offers to drop her off at work and take the car in for her.
-But Tonya has no intention of bringing the car back.
-Instead, she and her boyfriend drive it over the state line and leave Marsha stranded.
+Example: Tonya offers to drop Marsha off at work and take the car into the shop for her.
+Though Tonya and her boyfriend drive it over the state line and leave Marsha stranded.